carloslabra/pa-documentation/tutorial2/silo_flow.md

 Select `Mesh ⇒ Structured ⇒ Volumes ⇒ Assign number of cells`.

-Select the volume by clicking on Cyan colored boundary (By default, volumes are represented by this colour) with mouse and pressing Escape pops ups Enter value window.
+Select the volume by clicking on Cyan coloured boundary (By default, volumes are represented by this colour) with mouse and pressing Escape pops ups Enter value window.
 Specify the number of cells to be assigned along each axis.
 Enter 20 and click assign and then select any line parallel to X-axis which then automatically selects the rest of lines parallel to X-axis and press Escape.
 Repeat the same procedure and assign 20 and 4 number of cells along Z and Y axis respectively.
 Close the enter the value window after the finishing the assignment.